cjweeks/tensorflow-cmake/README.md

 ## Step 3: Configure the CMake Project

-Edit your `CMakeLists.txt` to append your custom modules directory to the list of CMake modules (this is a common step in most cmake programs):
+Edit your `CMakeLists.txt` to append your custom modules directory to the list of CMake modules (this is a common step in most CMake programs):
 ```CMake
 list(APPEND CMAKE_MODULE_PATH <CMAKE_MODULE_DIR>)
 # replace <CMAKE_MODULE_DIR> with your path